luis-moral/sample-webflux-websocket-netty/README.md

 ## Client ##

 The client will connect two instances to the server.
 It will send a message while logging any messages received from the server.
-After 10 seconds the client will disconnect and the application will terminate.
+After 10 seconds the client will disconnect, and the application will terminate.

 [ClientLogic](src/main/java/sample/webflux/websocket/netty/logic/ClientLogic.java)